ajperrins/codingExercise/readme.md

 Model the following problem using a relational schema to track a company's employees and projects using DDL or a schema diagram:
 An employee has a name, a social security number, and a manager (except the highest employee in the org chart, who will have no manager).
 Projects have a name.
 Each project will have zero or many employees assigned to it.
+An employee can be assigned to many projects.

 ### Queries
 Write queries against your schema to retrieve the following: